National-Digital-Twin/integration-architecture-documentation/DeveloperDocumentation/IANode/data-extraction-methods.md

 TDB is a native storage component of **Apache Jena** for **RDF (Resource Description Framework)** data, optimized for efficient disk-based indexing and querying.

-For details on setting up **Secure Agent Graph** to work with persistent storage and obtaining the necessary Apache Jena binaries for data extraction (`tdbquery`), refer to the [Data Ingestion](./DataIngestion.md) document.
+For details on setting up **Secure Agent Graph** to work with persistent storage and obtaining the necessary Apache Jena binaries for data extraction (`tdbquery`), refer to the [Data Ingestion](./data-ingestion.md).

 To query data from a **TDB store**, use the following command: